yuvabharathib/Linux-IPC-Message-Queues/README.md

 ### Step 3:

-Testing the C Program for the desired output.
+Execute the C Program for the desired output.

 # PROGRAM: